Nausea: Common Causes and Natural Healing Strategies

 If you are experiencing nausea, avoiding common food sensitivities, gluten, dairy, soy, sugar, wheat, shellfish, fish, peanuts, tree nuts, and corn may benefit you.
 I recommend that you get some food sensitivity testing done or try an elimination diet to discover your personal food sensitivities.

-If you are sensitive to a food, it is important that you avoid them instead of simply reducing them.
+If you are sensitive to a certain food, it is important that you avoid them instead of simply reducing them.
 You can also learn more about how to reduce food sensitivities by reading this article.

 Seasonal Affective Disorder, Seasonal Affective Disorder: Causes, Symptoms & Solutions